 Businesses will be responsible for carefully documenting their business income and costs and associated VAT charges.
 Registered businesses and traders will charge VAT to all of their customers at the prevailing rate and incur VAT on goods / services that they buy from suppliers.
 The difference between these sums is reclaimed or paid to the government.

-VAT, as a general consumption tax, will apply to the majority of transactions in goods and services.
-A limited number of reliefs may be granted.
+VAT, as a general consumption tax, will apply to the majority of transactions of goods and services unless specifically exempted or excepted by law.

 The cost of living is likely to increase slightly, but this will vary depending on the individual’s lifestyle and spending behaviour.
 If your spending is mainly on those things which are relieved from VAT, you are unlikely to see any significant increase.